DerrickDarrell/Creality-K1-K1-Max/K1 Dual Fan Mod/README.md

 I have ran dual 12032 blower fans in my Voron machines and wanted the same setup in my K1.
 So I made a dict for the left side.
 Enjoy the extra cooling, faster overhang speeds and lower layer times :)

+If you like my work consider [buying me a ko-fi](https://ko-fi.com/derrickdarrell) ☕😊 Your support is greatly appreciated.

+Also consider joining our [Discord](https://discord.gg/d3vil-design)

 # IMPORTANT
 1. This mod requires you to drill holes in the left panel
 2. This mod might not be compatible with the K1 Max due to Lidar